chris-short/chrisshort.net/content/post/code-server-caddy-tailscale-and-hugo-my-ultimate-dev-environment/index.md

 When I was building out chrisshort.me (to replace Linktree), I landed on a genuinely static HTML 5 template called Aerial (Hugo would be overkill for a landing page like this).
 But, there was no web server or live reloading on the box for this ultra-simple site setup to iterate my changes quickly.
 Instead of running `localHugo` for this static HTML site, I ran my `serve` command from the website's root directory.
 I accessed the host over port 8000 to see my changes live without deploying to Netlify.
 I've solved the feedback loop problem between the `serve` alias and the `localHugo` script.

 If I'm at home where the server is, this feels FASTER than the native experience when using `hugo server` locally.
-I attribute that to `tuned` and the fact that the system is an 11th Gen Intel NUC i5 with 32 GB RAM packed with a lightning-fast 2 TB NVMe drive (it's also my streaming rig, when needed, and our home's Plex server).
+I attribute that to `tuned` and the fact that the system is an 11th Gen Intel NUC i5 with 32 GB RAM packed with a lightning-fast 2 TB NVMe drive (it's also my streaming rig when needed and our home's Plex server).
 In a few weeks, I'll be traveling again and can't wait to try this setup out from the other side of the country.

 ## The cherry on top

-The real cherry on top of this setup is if your browser allows you to [create web apps](https://www.makeuseof.com/run-web-apps-macos-using-chrome-shortcuts/) (Chromium based browsers do).
-In the far right of the address bar in your browser, you should have an option to create this.
-This gives me an app laucher for my dev environment in my macOS dock.
+The real cherry on top of this setup is if your browser allows you to [create web apps](https://www.makeuseof.com/run-web-apps-macos-using-chrome-shortcuts/) (Chromium-based browsers do; you can do this on your iPad or iPhone, too 😎😎😎).
+On desktops, in the far right of the address bar in your browser, you should have an option to create an app.
+This gives me an app launcher for my dev environment in my macOS dock, which is terrific.

-It's wonderful like unicorns and rainbows, y'all. 🦄🌈🦄🌈🦄🌈
+It's wonderful, like unicorns and rainbows, y'all. 🦄🌈🦄🌈🦄🌈

 [![My ultimate dev environment](https://shortcdn.com/file/chrisshort/code-server-app.webp)](https://shortcdn.com/file/chrisshort/code-server-app.png)

 ## Next steps

-It costs nothing but the domain which I already own to host this web site and my email.
-I'm making use of my own hardware here too (and the associated risk I'm taking).
-I have security safeguards in place if something goes horribly wrong.
+It costs nothing but the domain I already own to host this website and my email.
+I'm using my hardware here, too (and the associated risk I'm taking).
+I have security safeguards in place if something goes wrong.

-But, you could easily spin this up in a cloud provider and have the exact same experience with many more nines (and maybe a little more latency when you're not close to your server).
+But, you could easily spin this up in a cloud provider and have the same experience with many more nines (and maybe a little more latency when you're not close to your server).

+I should probably see if someone has done this before.
 My goal now (obviously) is to run this in a more cloud native way (a non-interactive setup for Tailscale could be hard 🤔🤔🤔).
-I'm thinking, at the very least, a Kubernetes namespace with proper Ingresses, Services, and (eek, local) storage (think namespace per developer environment).
-A stetch goal would be running it on something like [AWS Fargate](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html) easy too so it could spin down to zero (but storage 🤔🤔🤔).
-I should probably see if someone has done this before.
+At the very least, I'm thinking of a Kubernetes namespace with proper Ingresses, Services, and (eek, local) storage (think namespace per developer environment).
+A stretch goal would be running it on something like [AWS Fargate](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html) easy, too, so it could spin down to zero (but storage 🤔🤔🤔).

-Then I'd like to strip it down to nothing and have it running as a standalone pod and/or container.
+Then I'd like to strip it down to nothing and run it as a standalone pod and/or container.
 My list is endless.
-But, my next tech tiggering will be to spin up [EKS Anywhere](https://aws.amazon.com/blogs/containers/getting-started-with-eks-anywhere-on-bare-metal/) on my own hardware and start porting this setup there.
+But, my next tech tinkering will be to spin up [EKS Anywhere](https://aws.amazon.com/blogs/containers/getting-started-with-eks-anywhere-on-bare-metal/) on my hardware and start porting this setup there.

 {{< eo_signup >}}